 As I developed my plan for combining soccer and basketball, I went down to the open market and found a blacksmith and a welder.
 I explained to them my design of an over-sized basketball goal with no backboard.
 After cementing the support post of the huge hoop into a truck tire as the base, I then had a blast field-testing my new sport.
 It worked to perfection!

-Several days later, I introduced SoccetBall to my twelve little African friends.
+Several days later, we introduced SoccetBall to our twelve little African friends.
 We divided up into two teams of five people on each team, and we had a great time playing SoccetBall.
 The dynamics of this new out-of-the-box game that combined both soccer and basketball into one game were fantastic!
-SoccetBall fast became the only sport my that my Little Buddies wanted to play!
-After one exciting SoccetBall match, one of the young boys even asked me if we could watch a SoccetBall Match on ESPN sometime!
-As I confided with them that they were the first people in the universe to play this game, they were all smiles!
+SoccetBall fast became the only sport my that our Little Buddies wanted to play!
+After one exciting SoccetBall match, one of the young boys even asked us if we could watch a SoccetBall Match on ESPN sometime!
+As we confided with them that they were the first people in the universe to play this game, they were all smiles!

 A few weeks later, we held a community SoccetBall Exhibition Game where my little SoccetBall guys invited all their family and friends to come.
 Around 150 people came!
 SoccetBall became the talk of the town.

 Several months later, it was time for us to pack our bags and move back to American after living in Chad, Africa for six years.
-As I lay in my bed after a long day of packing up our stuff and saying our goodbyes, I began to soak my pillow with huge alligator tears and weeping loudly.
+As I lay in my bed after a long day of packing up our stuff and saying our goodbyes, I began to weep.
 My wife added her tears to mine as we shared how much we were going to miss our twelve little precious SoccetBall boys!
 They had stolen our hearts!

-I would miss loading all twelve of them into our Toyota pickup truck and driving them through the village at nights while they sang their favorite songs.
+We would miss loading all twelve of them into our Toyota pickup truck and driving them through the village at nights while they sang their favorite songs.
 The change in these young men impacted many souls in the village.
-They became my buddies, body-guards, friends and little brothers.
+They became our buddies, body-guards, friends and little brothers.

 When we finally arrived back in America a few months later, I built another SoccetBall goal out of copper tubing and a Little Tikes basketball base.
 I introduced SoccetBall to several youth groups and AWANA clubs.
 Several parents and kids began asking me where they could get the SoccetBall game set.
 Soon word got out even further, and I suddenly found myself in the “shark tank” with two different sports companies bidding for the exclusive rights to market my newly invented game of SoccetBall.
 As I flew out to Kansas City and then to Atlanta to negotiate with the executives of both companies, I finally chose the best deal.
 Sportime International was my company of choice.
 To my amazement, Sportime doubled the royalty percentage of the other company in order to make sure that they could clinch an exclusive deal with me and my newly minted sports invention company called Prodigy Sports International.

-We have held SoccetBall exhibition matches throughout Chad, Morocco, Egypt, Israel, Jordan, USA, Thailand and the Middle East (view the videos here).
+We have held SoccetBall exhibition matches throughout the world!

 Once the license contract was officially signed, my company Prodigy Sports International, and Sportime International began a great partnership and successfully marketed SoccetBall worldwide starting back in 2002.
 Recently, we at Prodigy Sports International licensed SoccetBall to a world-class PE company called, Gopher Sport, who now owns the rights to SoccetBall.
 Together we have rebranded and are relaunching an updated version of the SoccetBall Game Set.
 Look out world!
 Here we come with the next-gen SoccetBall Game Set!